Essential public liability for running an event

 Insurance for events - How does it work?

-Events are the lifeblood of the club.
+Events are the lifeblood of the AMA.
 We want Organisers to enjoy running safe events in the knowledge that support is there when its needed.

 Liability insurance helps to ensure that event organisers and their volunteers are covered against claims from third parties if an incident happens during an event.